-As photogenic as the weeds may be, the plants in our yards and their flowers are hard to beat for their looks and colors.
-This is partly due to the fact that we have chosen them to grow in our yard, and yes, some of them can be a bit aggressive and spread too fast.
+As photogenic as weeds maybe, the plants in our yards and their flowers are hard to beat for their looks and colors.
+This is partly because we have chosen them to grow in our yard, and yes, some of them can be a bit aggressive and spread too fast.
 But knowing their invasive behavior prepares us to deal with them.
 We know loosestrife can spread in between other plants so we pull those that reach out and touch other plants.

 Even the lovely Siberian Iris plant spreads rapidly.
-If you look carefully in our front and back yards you will see many clusters of Siberian Irises waving their purplish blue flower in multiple locations.
-They all came from three plants we bought many years ago and kept dividing them, even shared many clumps with friends and neighbors.
+If you look carefully in our front and back yards you will see many clusters of Siberian Irises waving their purplish-blue flowers in multiple locations.
+They all came from three plants we bought many years ago and kept dividing them, even sharing many clumps with friends and neighbors.

 So, come and take a look at the wilderness in our small neighborhood and the cultivated plants in our front and backyard gardens.
 There is more to blossom yet, so there will be more posts to come.